scperkins/EJEHardenberg.github.io/public/tech-blog/github-awesome-autocomplete-review.md

 anything about public users or repo's not being found to where your private repository information is sent to.
-Thinking about privacy brings me to thinking about the "right to be forgot", in which perhaps one should be able to request their repositories (even their public ones) be searchable.
+Thinking about privacy brings me to thinking about the "right to be forgot", in which perhaps one should be able to request their repositories (even their public ones) not be searchable.
 Though since Algolia pulls the information from the [github archives] that burden falls more on github than Algolia.